Hurricane Jose's path: What you should know

 Where is Jose now?

-Jose is about 360 miles northeast of the southeastern Bahamas and 500 miles south-southwest of Bermuda, according to the National Hurricane Center's 5 a.m.
+Jose is about 480 miles south-southeast of Cape Hatteras, N.C., and 500 miles west-southwest of Bermuda, according to the National Hurricane Center's 5 p.m.
 ET advisory.

 FLORIDA SEES LOOTING, BVI PRISONERS ESCAPE IN IRMA AFTERMATH

-It has maximum sustained winds of 70 mph and is moving west-northwest at 8 mph, according to the advisory.
+It has maximum sustained winds of 80 mph and is moving northwest at 9 mph, according to the advisory.

 Jose downgraded to a tropical storm late Thursday morning, earlier than initially expected by forecasters.
-Some restrengthening should begin on Friday, and Jose is predicted to become a Category 1 hurricane again by the weekend.
+Jose became a Category 1 hurricane again by Friday afternoon.

 What else should I know about the hurricane?